 The Welsh 3000s is a completely different type of challenge.
 Like all tough things in life they require physical strength and fitness (to different degrees depending on what the challenge is) but also a huge amount of mental toughness.
 The Welsh 3000s is certainly more of a mental challenge.

-In those final hours, 3,000 ft up a mountain, with no light.
-I’m not going to lie it was hard.
+In those final hours, 3,000 ft up a mountain, in darkness, I’m not going to lie it was hard.
 The ground is very uneven and with my rubbish headtorch, I’d created an additional challenge for myself.
 I’m laughing about it now but it was ridiculous not having a bright enough torch.

 But as a team, we stuck together and made it to the end.
-Although we didn’t summit all 14 official mountains I couldn’t be prouder or my achievement.
+Although we didn’t summit all 15 official mountains I couldn’t be prouder of my achievement.

 What would I do differently if I did the Welsh 3000s Challenge again?